geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Lymnoria! false, perfidious wretch!" he said,
 And turn'd indignant from the astonish'd maid.
-" Yes ! well Lymnoria's name and arts I know,
+" Yes! well Lymnoria's name and arts I know,
 " Those arts, the source of all our toils and woe.
-" Hence ! boast my faith betrayed, and tell how long
+" Hence! boast my faith betrayed, and tell how long
 " I madly listen'd to thy treacherous tongue."

 He spoke: — her curses followed as he flew.
-" Hence, hateful wretch ! may ill thy steps pursue !
+" Hence, hateful wretch! may ill thy steps pursue!
 " Hence to Miranda! — nay, thou need'st not fear; 570 " It was not love, but hate that brought me here.
 " I knew Marino's mood, his jealousy